 Orlistat was obtained in capsule form at a dose of 120 mg/kg of the active ingredient (the dose used in humans) from pharmacies in the holy Karbala Governorate.
 The dose was prepared at the concentration required for the current study, which was 32 mg/kg of body weight, once daily.
 The animals were dosed with 0.75 ml of the solution after dissolving it in 2.5 ml of distilled water for each concentration using a dosing device.
-Each capsule was dissolved in 10 ml of distilled water, and 0.75 ml of the animal.
+Each capsule was dissolved in 10 ml of distilled water, and 0.75 ml of the prepared solution was withdrawn and administered to the animal.
 This amount is equivalent to 0.025 ml per 10 g of body weight (35).